Chimney capping cost

 How to determine which chimney flue needs capping

 If your home is a basic one fireplace / one chimney pot affair this will obviously be a simple matter, but a lot of homes will have 4 or more chimney pots that serve 4 fireplaces, some of which may be blanked off, bricked up or unused.
-As a rule of thumb taking a common semi detached home using 4 chimney flues as an example, normally the two outside chimney pots serve the downstairs front and back room fireplaces, and the 2 inside pots would be used by the upstairs fireplaces that are commonly bricked up or unused.
+As a rule of thumb taking a common semi detached home using 4 chimney flues as an example, normally the two inner chimney pots serve the main downstairs fireplaces, and the 2 outside pots would be used by the upstairs fireplaces that are commonly bricked up or unused.

 Flue construction – This is an average terraced house, semi detached or detached construction in the UK.
 Please note this is just a common example for educational purposes, checks should always be made to verify flues.